-In February 2017, Plata entered into an option agreement with respect to its Naranjillo Property ("Naranjillo") with a wholly owned subsidiary of Fresnillo PLC ("Fresnillo").
-Under the Naranjillo Option Agreement, Fresnillo was granted the right to explore Naranjillo over a three-year period with total cash payments of US \$1,650,000 and exploration expenditures of US \$3,000,000 over the three years.
-Further details of the Naranjillo Option Agreement terms are disclosed under "Naranjillo Option Agreement with Fresnillo".
+In February 2017, Plata entered into an option agreement with respect to its Naranjillo Property ("Naranjillo") with a wholly owned subsidiary of Fresnillo.
+Under the option agreement, Fresnillo was granted the right to explore Naranjillo over a three-year period with total cash payments of US \$1,650,000 and exploration expenditures of US \$3,000,000 in three years.
+As at December 31, 2019, Fresnillo had fulfilled both of its commitments under the option agreement in cash payments of US \$1,650,000 and in exploration expenditures of US \$3,000,000.